-- 3.16 If any interested parties wish to make CCCS aware of a merger that it considers might raise concerns under the merger provisions of the Act, they are encouraged to make use of the Complaint Form on CCCS's website in order to register the complaint.
-Alternatively, complainants may file a written complaint by emailing cccs_feedback@cccs.gov.sg.
+- If any interested parties wish to make CCS aware of a merger that it considers 3.21 might raise concerns under the merger provisions of the Act, they are encouraged to make use of the Complaint Form on CCS' website in order to register the complaint.
 Complainants should try to provide all the information requested in the form.
-CCCS endeavours to keep complaints and the identity of complainants confidential. - 3.17 It should be noted that there is no obligation on CCCS to follow-up or investigate complaints relating to non-notified mergers as this would undermine the benefits of the voluntary regime.
-CCCS will not investigate a merger simply because a complaint has been made to it; each complaint will be judged on its merits taking into account, among other things, the strength of any supporting evidence.
+CCS endeavours to keep complaints and the identity of complainants confidential. - 3.22 It should be noted that there is no obligation on CCS to follow-up or investigate complaints relating to non-notified mergers as this would undermine the benefits of the voluntary regime.
+CCS will not investigate a merger simply because a complaint has been made to it; each complaint will be judged on its merits taking into account, among other things, the strength of any supporting evidence.

-Obtaining confidential advice from CCCS
+Obtaining confidential advice from CCS

-3.18 As noted above, merger parties are required to carry out their own assessment to decide whether or not to notify their merger situation to CCCS.
-However, to assist with planning and consideration of future mergers, in particular at the stage when the merger parties are concerned to preserve the confidentiality of the transaction, CCCS is prepared to give confidential advice on whether or not an anticipated merger is likely to raise competition concerns in Singapore and therefore whether a notification is advisable, with the necessary qualification that such advice is not binding on CCCS and is provided without having taken into account third party views.
-Confidential advice is only available if CCCS is satisfied that certain conditions are met (see Part 3, paragraphs 3.19 to 3.23).
-This is so that CCCS can manage its resources appropriately.
+3.23 As noted above, merger parties are required to carry out their own assessment to decide whether or not to notify their merger situation to CCS.
+However, to assist with planning and consideration of future mergers, in particular at the stage when the merger parties are concerned to preserve the confidentiality of the transaction, CCS is prepared to give confidential advice on whether or not a merger is likely to raise competition concerns in Singapore with the necessary qualification that such advice is provided without having taken into account third party views.
+Confidential advice is only available in certain circumstances, and at the absolute discretion of CCS, so that its resources may be managed appropriately.